Institute of Space Technology

 The Institute of Space Technology (also known as IST) (ادارہ خلائی ٹیکنالوجی) is a public university located in Islamabad, Pakistan.
-It is focused on the study of astronomy, aerospace engineering and astronautics.
+It is focused on the study of astronomy, aerospace engineering, avionics engineering, computer science, artificial intelligence, data science and astronautics.

-Established in 2002 under the auspices of the Pakistan National Space Agency.
-IST offers a wide array of undergraduate and graduate degrees in partnership of Beihang University and University of Surrey.
-Since 2008, IST has an ISO certified management standard.
-IST is based on a 573 acre campus on the outskirts of Islamabad.
-It is one of the top institutions as ranked by the Higher Education Commission.
-Materials Inspection, Testing, and Characterization of Materials, a three-day workshop, was organised from March 8–10, 2022 at the Department of Materials Science and Engineering, (IST) Islamabad.
+Established in 2002 under the auspices of the Pakistan's national space agency, SUPARCO, the IST offers a wide array of undergraduate and graduate degrees in partnership with Beihang University and University of Surrey.
+Since 2008, the IST has an ISO-certified management standard.
+The IST is based on a 573-acre campus on the outskirts of Islamabad.
+It is one of the top institutions in the country as per the Higher Education Commission ranking.

-iCUBE-1
+ICUBE - IST CubeSat Program

-Institute of Space Technology on 21 November 2013, launched Pakistan's first Cubesat satellite, iCUBE-1, onboard Dnepr launch vehicle from Yasny launch base, Russia.
+Institute of Space Technology on 21 November 2013, launched Pakistan's first Cubesat satellite, ICUBE-1, onboard Dnepr launch vehicle from Yasny launch base, Russia.
 Its transmitted signal can be heard on VHF band.
-It has a mass of 1.1 kg & has a volume of 10 cm cube, it houses several sensors to collect data for scientific purposes. iCUBE-1 is a fully autonomous satellite and is capable of maintaining its health via its on-board computer. iCUBE-1 will open up a wide range of future experiments that can be carried on Cubesat in the domain of imaging, microgravity, biology, nanotechnology, space dynamics, chemistry, space physics and various other fields.
-Cubesats can also provide a test bed for developing satellite constellations for specific applications.
+It has a mass of 1.1 kg & has a volume of 10 cm cube, it houses several sensors to collect data for scientific purposes.
+ICUBE-1 is a fully autonomous satellite and is capable of maintaining its health via its on-board computer.
+ICUBE-1 will open up a wide range of future experiments that can be carried on Cubesat in the domain of imaging, microgravity, biology, nanotechnology, space dynamics, chemistry, space physics and various other fields.
+Currently IST is working on historic Lunar CubeSat ICUBE-Q in collaboration with Shanghai Jiao Tong University China.
+ICUBE-Q is set to be launched via Chinese Chang'E6 lunar mission in 1st week of May 2024.